canonex/LampForBuster/README.md

-# LampForStretch
+# LampForBuster
-Non Interactive Bash Debian Stretch Linux Lamp Installer, easily spelled NIBDSLLI.
+Non Interactive Bash Debian Buster Linux Lamp Installer, easily spelled NIBDBLLI.

+**This is just a clone of Stretch installer: work in progress, do not use.**

 ## How to:
-1. Install Debian Stretch.
+1. Install Debian Buster.
    - if building a server consider using [Debian netinstall ](https://www.debian.org/distrib/netinst)
    - in tasksel let only "Standard system utilities" selected.